PopulateTools/afct-microsite/_posts/2021-06-11-smes-and-the-future-of-european-sustainability-reporting-rules-small-businesses-deserve-to-get-clarity-to-address-the-sustainability-challenge.md

 img: /assets/2106-people-office.jpg
 img_listing: /assets/2106-people-list.jpg
 ---
-*Fourth article by Frank Bold as part of the series of monthly briefings on sustainability reporting in 2021.
+*Fifth article by Frank Bold as part of the series of monthly briefings on sustainability reporting in 2021.
 The previous articles can be found [here](https://www.allianceforcorporatetransparency.org/news/categories/#monthly-articles).
 Views included in this article do not necessarily represent the opinion of other members of the Alliance.*

 <div style="border: 1px solid #DFDFDF; padding: 1em; font-size: .9rem;">